MaterializeInc/materialize/doc/developer/platform/architecture-db.md

 Each COMPUTE INSTANCE is by design stateless, and should be explicitly instructed in what is required of it.

 COMPUTE can be sharded into COMPUTE INSTANCEs.
-Each COMPUTE INSTANCE is bound to one STORAGE INSTANCE.
 Views installed in one COMPUTE INSTANCE can be used in that same COMPUTE INSTANCE, but cannot be used by others without a round-trip through STORAGE.

 ### ADAPTER